What are the three tax benefits of a Keren Hishtalmut?

 Self-employed individuals can deposit into a Keren Hishtalmut and claim a tax deduction, but the rules differ from salaried employees:

-- Additional non-deductible contributions: Allowed, but the excess is from after-tax money and grows tax-free inside the fund
+- Additional contributions above 20,566 NIS: Allowed, but the excess is from after-tax money and its growth is treated like an ordinary investment account

-- Withdrawal: Same six-year rule applies; all growth and the deducted portion exit tax-free
+- Withdrawal: Same six-year rule applies; growth within the ceiling exits tax-free

 The tax benefits are meaningful only if the דמי ניהול (Dmei Nihul) - the management fees - are kept low.
 Unlike pension funds, Keren Hishtalmut management fees are negotiable and have dropped significantly in recent years due to competition.
 Expect to pay 0.1-0.4% annually on your accumulated balance.
 Some managers charge an additional small deposit fee (per contribution).
 When comparing providers, ask for the "all-in" annual fee on your expected balance.